JordanMartinez/purescript-cookbook/scripts/ReadmeContent.md

 ### Install Dependencies

-Install GNU Make, and verify installation with:
+Install GNU Make (version 4.0 or above), and verify installation with:
 ```
 make --version
 ```